LogoLogo

 Logs

 You can access basically every log that the platform generates.
 Naturally, this means that you may not be able to understand everything which you can read.
 You don't have to.
-If you have any questions, drop a message and we're happy to answer them.
+If you have any questions, and we're happy to answer them.

 Log types not mentioned in below table are less relevant for common trouble shooting scenarios.